- Analytical Facilities

 Privileges: ONID; University ID card and associated privileges, such as joining recreational facilities, purchasing parking permits and using library services; inter-library loans.

-Privileges: University ID card and associated privileges, such as joining recreational facilities, purchasing parking permits and using library services.
+Privileges: Unit can request a sponsored University ID account and associated privileges are available, such as joining recreational facilities, purchasing parking permits and using library services.
 Inter-library loan services are generally available through the affiliate faculty member's home institution and/or their local library.

 CEOAS Communications provides a variety of services focused on publicizing the college’s research and programs.
 Our specific services and skills are outlined here.
 Services are at no direct cost to you unless otherwise noted.
 Have questions about what we do or how we can help you?
 Please don’t hesitate to get in touch at the contact info provided below.

 Abby Metzger is a writer and the CEOAS Communications manager.
 She will answer questions about broad communications initiatives or media potential for a particular research project (see more below).

 abby.metzger at oregonstate.edu

 Crystal Barnes is a graphic designer.
 She can help with design and layout of high-level college publications.